 Jacqueline C. Orange - Ms. Orange is a corporate director and sits on the Board of Directors and Audit Committee of the Bank since March 11, 2008.
 From 1996 to 2005, she was President and Chief Executive Officer of Canada Investment and Savings, a special operating agency of the Department of Finance, Government of Canada, where she was responsible for \$22 billion in assets and over \$3 billion in annual sales.
 For the seventeen years prior, she held increasingly senior positions in the banking, trust and insurance industries.
-Ms. Orange is a member of the Independent Review Committee of First Trust Portfolios Canada and a member of the Public Accountants Council of the Province of Ontario.
+Ms. Orange is a member of the Independent Review Committee of First Trust Portfolios Canada and a member of the Board and the Audit Committee of the Accountants Council of the Province of Ontario.
 She was a member of the Governing Council of the University of Toronto from 1999 to 2008, where she was chair of its Business Board from 2003 to 2007 (the Audit Committee of the University reported to the Business Board, which reviewed and accepted the financial statements).

-Ms. Orange holds a masters of business administration degree from The Richard Ivey School of Business, University of Western Ontario.
+Ms. Orange holds a master of business administration degree from The Richard Ivey School of Business, University of Western Ontario.
 In 2008, she received the ICD.D director designation from the Institute of Corporate Directors, including completion of the Directors Education Program at the Rotman Business School of the University of Toronto.

-11.4 Prior Approval Policies and Procedures
+12.4 Prior Approval Policies and Procedures

 During the fiscal year, the Audit Committee reviewed the Bank's policy regarding the services that could be provided by its external auditor.
 The policy specifies the prior approval procedures for non-auditing services provided by the Bank's auditor.
 The policy generally prohibits the Bank from hiring its auditor to provide certain services unrelated to audits at the Bank and its subsidiaries, including services related to bookkeeping and to the financial statements; to the design and implementation of financial information systems; to evaluation, actuarial, internal audit and investment banking services; to management and human resources functions; and to legal services.
 The policy allows the Bank to retain the services of the auditor for non-auditing services in certain cases and only with the prior approval of the Audit Committee.
-The Committee thus approved in accordance with the policy certain services to be rendered by the auditor in connection with the Bank's transition towards International Financial Reporting Standards (IFRS).
+The Committee thus approved in accordance with the policy certain services to be rendered by the external auditor in connection with the Bank's transition towards International Financial Reporting Standards (IFRS).
 In addition, the policy sets out various restrictions on the hiring of personnel who have worked for the external auditor.

-11.5 Fees for the Services of the External Auditor (Broken Down by Category)
+12.5 Fees for the Services of the External Auditor (Broken Down by Category)

-The following table presents by category the fees billed by the external auditor Ernst & Young LLP for the fiscal years ended October 31, 2010 and 2009.
+The following table presents by category the fees billed by the external auditor Ernst & Young LLP for the fiscal years ended October 31, 2011 and 2010.

-Fee category 2010 (\$) 2009 (\$)
+Fee category 2011 (\$) 2010 (\$)

-Audit fees 1,876,000 1,738,000
+Audit fees 1,822,000 1,876,000

-Fees for audit-related services 249,000 177,000
+Fees for audit-related services 522,000 249,000

-Fees for tax services 19,000 12,000
+Fees for tax services 129,000 19,000

-Other fees 134,000 64,000
+Other fees 312,000 134,000

-Total 2,278,000 1,991,000
+Total 2,785,000 2,278,000